 Cayuse SP maintains proposal records electronically.
-Records are accessible to Principal Investigators (PIs), appropriate Department Chairs, MARs, Deans, and CSUN research administration staff.
+Records are accessible to Principal Investigators (PIs), appropriate Department Chairs, DFOs, Deans, and CSUN research administration staff.
 Coordination with RSP is key to a successful, on-time, error-free submission.
-You may begin your proposal in Cayuse SP, or contact your RSP Grant Coordinator with questions.
+You may begin your proposal in Cayuse SP, or contact your with questions.

 Access CAYUSE using your CSUN credentials.